-The proposed site (T6/470) is located to the north of the Inner Harbour (Figure 8) and access is proposed to be by boat from Cromane point and from the adjacent shoreline via tractor / onfoot (Figure 9 & 10).
-Two access routes have been confirmed in the application.
-The proposed site is located outside the BIM SUMS navigation marks for the Harbour and within the Shellfish Designated waters.
-The proposed site is located on "fine to muddy fine sand with polychaetes" community complex, away from Zostera beds (Figure 11).
+The proposed site (T6/458A) is located on the northern rim of the Inner harbour (Figure 8) and access will be by boat and road from directly north of the site, to the proposed site (Figures 9).
+The proposed site is located within shellfish designated waters and outside the BIM SUMS navigation marks for the Harbour.
+The proposed site is located on "fine to muddy fine sand with Polychaetes" community complex, away from Zostera beds (Figure 10).